SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

   a Hermite interpolant because its stiff-aware 3rd order interpolant is not yet implemented.

+#### Stabilized Explicit Methods

+- `ROCK2` - Second order stabilized Runge-Kutta method.
+Exhibits high stability for real eigenvalues and is smoothened to allow for moderate sized complex eigenvalues.

 #### Exponential Rosenbrock Methods

 - `LawsonEuler` - First order exponential Euler scheme.
 Fixed timestepping only.